TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-Only ports 22 and 80 are open, so we obviously proceed to list the website:
+Only ports 22 and 80 are open, so we obviously proceed to list the website.

 <br />